microsoft/MCW-Leveraging-Azure-Digital-Twins-in-a-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

     ![A portion of a console window output displays with data in JSON format representing a results array of query results.](media/cli_query_storerooms_result.png "Query output")

-4. Keep this CLI command window open for additional tasks later on in this lab.
+4. Keep this CLI command window open for additional tasks later in this lab.

 ### Task 2: Run digital twin queries using Azure Digital Twins Explorer